hove-io/navitia/documentation/rfc/line_sections.md

 ## journeys

-If a journey use a VJ of an impacted route and the departure or arrival stop point of the section is impacted by the line section we display it.
+If a journey uses a VJ of an impacted route and the departure (or arrival) stop point of the section is impacted by the line section, we display it.

 let's take the same example as before: